msbalabanda/Surfs_up/README.md

 #RESULTS

-*June Temperature summary statistics show that from a total count of 1700  the mean is 74.9, min is 64.0 and max is 85.0
+-> June Temperature summary statistics show that from a total count of 1700  the mean is 74.9, min is 64.0 and max is 85.0

-*December Temperature summary statistics show that from a total count of 1517 the mean is 71.0, min is 53 and max is 83.0
+-> December Temperature summary statistics show that from a total count of 1517 the mean is 71.0, min is 53 and max is 83.0

-*Standard deviation is 3.25 in June and 3.75 in December.
+-> Standard deviation is 3.25 in June and 3.75 in December.
 The difference between these standard deviations is 0.50

 #SUMMARY